willianna/photorder/README.md

 There are two independent versions - written on Perl and on Python.
 Basically they cover the same functionality, but probably on different stages of development.

+There are individual README files for every version in subdirectories.

 # Common info

 ## Examples of file names: